Abtaal2003/deep-dives/python/python-complete-guide.md

 ## How to read this guide

-The sections move from the ground up: first how Python runs and how its objects work, then each data type in turn, then the constructs that combine them (control flow, functions, classes), then the parts that make programs robust (errors, files, modules, types), and finally a set of interview deep-dives into the mechanics behind common questions.
+The sections move from the ground up: first how Python runs and how its objects work, then each data type in turn and the built-in functions that work across them, then the constructs that combine them (control flow, functions, classes), then the parts that make programs robust (errors, files, modules, types), and finally a set of interview deep-dives into the mechanics behind common questions.
 The last four sections are pure reference: Common Mistakes, a rapid-fire interview Q&A, a Cheat Sheet, and a table of every keyword in the language.

 Two mental models recur and are worth holding from the start.
 First, **everything in Python is an object**, including numbers, functions, and classes themselves, so the same rules about identity and references apply everywhere.
 Second, **a variable is a name bound to an object, not a box holding a value**, which is the single idea behind most of the "why did my list change?" surprises later in the guide.